Safety Model

 Safety Verification

-Before compilation, the BPF C source is parsed to detect:
+Before compilation, BPF C source is parsed.
+Mode-invariant checks (run for both modes):

 - Any

-return XDP_REDIRECTstatements - Use of forbidden BPF helpers (
+return TC_ACT_SHOT/TC_ACT_REDIRECT/TC_ACT_STOLENstatement. - Use of redirect / mod helpers (

-After compilation, the compiled BPF object file is scanned for:
+After compilation, the compiled BPF object file is scanned for the same forbidden symbols (mode-aware) plus relocation entries pointing to dangerous helpers.

 Both analyses run automatically: